endformdev/playwright-tutorial/README.md

 This tutorial is geared towards learning how to create a realistic playwright setup for testing fully fledged software as a service applications, generating tests for realistic applications, and then running those tests with Endform.

+## Getting started with the tutorial repository

+To get started, you will need to:

+- [Clone the repository](https://github.com/endformdev/playwright-tutorial): `git clone https://github.com/endformdev/playwright-tutorial && cd playwright-tutorial`
+- Make sure you have [`pnpm` installed on your system](https://pnpm.io/installation#using-corepack)
+- Install the dependencies: `pnpm install`
+- Checkout the branch for the stage you want to start from, for example: `git checkout stage-0-baseline`

+We will be testing against a realistic dummy application.
+You can either:

+- Run the tests against our pre-deployed application at [https://endform-playwright-tutorial.vercel.app](https://endform-playwright-tutorial.vercel.app)
+- Run the application locally, for this option you will need to:
+  - Set up `.env` and run migrations on a local SQLite database: `pnpm db:setup`
+  - Run the application: `pnpm dev`, or for better performance `pnpm build && pnpm start`
+  - Check that it loads correctly at [http://localhost:3000](http://localhost:3000)

 ## About the SaaS